loujie1994/loujie1994.github.io/index.md

 On the hardware side, I am proficient in ASIC design flow from transistor level design to front-end RTL, back-end P&R, and silicon measurements.
 On the software side, I am familar with neural network training, pruning and quantization.
 Currently, I have three chip tapeout experience with multiple designs on 22nm FDSOI technology, covering both standard digital design and mixed-signal approach.
+Please feel free to reach out if you are interested.</strong>

+<strong style="color:#e74d3c; font-weight:600"><strong style="color:#e74d3c; font-weight:600">I am graduating in Q4 2025 and look forward to new experiences and challenges.

 <!--
 <strong style="color:#e74d3c; font-weight:600"><strong style="color:#e74d3c; font-weight:600">I am currently on the job market and seeking opportunities as a research scientist or ASIC/SoC design engineer.
 Please feel free to reach out if you are interested.</strong>